mayTermux/lampTermux/README.md

   - MySQL login but unknown password for the first time

-    To fix this run MySQL daemon with
+    To fix this run MySQL daemon, with

     ```bash
     mysqld_safe
     ```
-    And create new session with side bar Termux
+    After run MySQL Daemon, create new session on side bar Termux

-    Login to MySQL with
+    Login to MySQL, with

     ```bash
     mysql -u ${whoami}
     ```

-    After login type this (on mysql)
+    After login type this (on MySQL)

     ```bash
     use mysql;